Signal (software): Use by Trump administration

 In March 2025, it was revealed that senior members of the Trump administration—including vice president JD Vance, secretary of state Marco Rubio, and defense secretary Pete Hegseth—were using Signal to discuss sensitive information, including details of military attack plans in Yemen.
 The existence of the chat was disclosed by The Atlantic editor-in-chief Jeffrey Goldberg, who was accidentally added to the chat.
 Brian Hughes of the National Security Council later confirmed the authenticity of Goldberg's account.

-On October 4, 2025, the Minnesota Star Tribune reported that Deputy Homeland Security Advisor Anthony Salisbury had been seen in public exchanging information on Signal with other government officials suggesting that US Secretary of Defense Pete Hegseth wanted "top cover" from President Donald Trump before sending troops from the 82nd Airborne Division to Portland, Oregon in response to alleged public unrest.
-Salisbury also reportedly discussed upcoming Immigration and Customs Enforcement (ICE) operations in Chicago, Vice President JD Vance's desire to prosecute two unnamed Florida influencers who he claimed were promoting violence, and Federal Bureau of Investigation director Kash Patel's firing of FBI employees who had been shown kneeling during a 2020 protest against the murder of George Floyd.
-During the latter discussion Salisbury reportedly called Patel a "giant douche canoe."
+On October 4, 2025, The Minnesota Star Tribune reported that Deputy Homeland Security Advisor Anthony Salisbury had been seen in public exchanging information on Signal with other government officials.
+Subjects discussed included potential troop deployments to Portland, Oregon, upcoming Immigration and Customs Enforcement (ICE) operations in Chicago, Vice President JD Vance's desire to prosecute two unnamed Florida influencers, and Federal Bureau of Investigation director Kash Patel's firing of FBI employees.